Other names: Rilutek

 A small study involving 16 people with primary progressive MS investigated if the drug would have a neuroprotective effect.
 The results did not show any definite effect.
 There was a trend for a reduction in MRI changes but not in clinical measures of disability.
 A small study in relapsing remitting MS also failed to find an effect on brain volume.

-Riluzole is one of three drugs being studied by the phase II MS-SMART trial, which will involve 440 people with secondary progressive MS.
+Riluzole was one of three drugs being studied by the phase II MS-SMART trial, which involved 440 people with secondary progressive MS. Results didn't find riluzole to be effective at protecting nerves from damage.

 Last reviewed: February 2015